 As the myelin sheath is made of fat and protein, it’s important to take note that a non- or low fat and/or low protein diet is very harmful to nerve health and our ability to withstand stress of any kind.
 Foods rich in good fats, proteins, vitamin B complex, vitamin D3, and calcium nourish the nerves and give them the building blocks for repair and maintenance.
 Proteins are broken down by our body into amino acids.
 Amino acids are then used by every cell in our body to create specific proteins for function, repair, and metabolization.
 Schwann cells, a type of glial cell, located adjacent to the nerve cells use protein, phospholipids, and cholesterol to synthesize myelin.
 The myelin is secreted by the Schwann cells and spiral around the axon.
 How cool is that?!
 Science geeks unite!

 Nettles – Urtica dioica.
 Nettle’s anti-inflammatory action is beneficial for reducing stress related inflammation.
+It is a micro-nutrient rich green food that helps build blood and tissues, gives our mitochondria what it needs to make fuel to keep our bodies working properly, and contains acetylcholine and serotonin.
 While nettles are popular for treating adrenal fatigue, I do not recommend them for this purpose.
 Nettles are powerfully stimulating to the adrenals.
 Anything that is stimulating to an organ or system and used for long periods of time can create a negative health effect.
 Use nettles sparingly in this case and short term only.
 Many people subscribe to the “more is better” regimen when utilizing nettles, which is a detriment in the long run.
 Think of it this way: Cortisol and adrenaline are synthesized in the adrenals.
 When continually hit with a stimulant, the adrenals can over produce these hormones, putting the body in a constant fight or flight mode.
 Overuse of nettles can lead to greater adrenal fatigue.
 In the short term, an upswing of energy is felt; however, eventually all things need to rest.
 Herbs such as Devil’s Club – Oplopanax horridum, Dandelion – Taraxacum officinale, and Ashwaganda – Withiana somnifera, help to strengthen the adrenals, help deal with adrenal fatigue, and support the adrenals to do the job they are meant to do each day.

 Motherwort – Leonurus cardiaca – helps to quell the rising of panic.
+As “wort” is an old English word for plant, think of motherwort as a plant that gives the unconditional love that is missed from broken mother/child relationships.
 Motherwort can be taken daily as needed.
 The botanical name for motherwort, Leonurus cardiaca, means lionhearted – fearless, bold, daring.
 Be daring again.

 Lemon Balm – Melissa officinalis – lifts the spirits and brings the sunshine back to the soul.
 Lemon balm has an antiviral effect against herpes.
 It seems to work best to utilize lemon balm on a daily basis during stressful times to prevent eruptions of herpes lesions.

 Seaweeds are excellent food for the nervous system.
 Magnesium and phosphorous content in seaweeds aid nerve health.
 Good freshly dried seaweeds do not have a “fishy” taste.
 Seaweed powdered and tossed on popcorn and chicken, pasta, tuna, grain and green salads is a delicious and nutritious treat.
 Try it on fried eggs, on toast, in dips.
 Gomasio is a combination of powdered seaweed and roasted sesame seeds.
 Sprinkle on anything you would in place of salt.
-I combine my gomasio blend with powdered nettles for an extra mineral rich stress relieving boost.
+You can combine the gomasio blend with a small amount of powdered nettles for an extra mineral rich boost.

 Mugwort – Artemisia suksdorfii – can be utilized in tea, smoked, tincture, vinegar, oxymel, and elixir to cool down, relieve stress, and generally chill out.
 It gives a person a feeling of well-being and serenity.
 The caveat with mugwort is that it may produce vivid dreams at night, which could interfere with getting enough restful sleep.
 This does not happen with everyone, but to be on the safe side, try it during the day the first time you use it.